solid/authorization-panel/proposals/acp/acr-policy-propagation.md

  *
  * agent    : The Agent issuing the PUT request to overwrite the ACR associated with the Resource
  * resource : The Resource associated with the ACR to be overwritten
- * newAcr   : The access control statements to overwrite the ACR with *
+ * newAcr   : The access change statements to overwrite the ACR with *
  * Return    : 403 or 401 if the Agent does not have permission.
  *             204 if the ACR is overwritten successfully.